 Employers may use this voluntary safety stand-down to pause work and focus on fall protection and safety with workers.
 Workers can also communicate with managers about fall hazards and safety concerns.
 Additionally, workers have an opportunity for reviewing and reinforcing fall prevention strategies.
 A safety stand-down can be a one-time event or individual safety related activities each day of the week; whatever works best for the workplace.

-OSHA offers free resources online, including:
+OSHA offers fall prevention strategies online, including:

 - Suggestions to Prepare for a Successful Stand-Down